m4ttsch/omscs-notes-notes/computer-networks/intradomain-routing.md

 ![](https://assets.omscs.io/notes/0072.png)

-We’ve already noted that the processing tasks begin at the receipt of an LS update packet **(T1)**.
+We've already noted that the processing tasks begin at the receipt of an LS update packet **(T1)**.
 For every LSA unpacked from the update packet, the OSPF protocol checks whether it is a new or a duplicate LSA.
 This is done by referring to the link-state database, and checking for the sequence number of the LSA to a matching LSA instance in the database.
-For every new LSA, the database is updated, an SPF calculation is scheduled **(T2)** and it’s determined which interface the LSA needs to be flooded out of.
+For every new LSA, the database is updated, an SPF calculation is scheduled **(T2)** and it's determined which interface the LSA needs to be flooded out of.
 In modern routers, the when of LSA flooding can be based on a timer.

 When all the LSAs from an LS update packet have been processed **(T3)**, the LSAs are prepared and flooded out as an LS Update packet to the next router **(T4)**.
 After this, we move on to the actual execution of SPF calculation within the router **(T5 and T6)**.
-Since SPF calculation is a CPU-intensive task, SPF calculations are scheduled and carried out over a period of time (usually when LSA’s are changed) so as to offset the CPU costs.
+Since SPF calculation is a CPU-intensive task, SPF calculations are scheduled and carried out over a period of time (usually when LSA's are changed) so as to offset the CPU costs.
 After the SPF calculation is completed, the FIB is updated **(T7)**.

 ## Hot Potato Routing